 Dr. Marco Hödtke on LinkedIn

-Dominik Suri is vice president of Let's Plant e.V.
-He is enrolled in master's programs at the University of Bonn in both economics and agricultural and food economics.
+Dominik Suri is founding member and vice president of Let's Plant e.V.
+He is a doctoral student and research associate at the University of Bonn and holds a Master degree in economics.
 His research focuses on issues of environmental and resource economics.
-For Let's Plant e.V. he takes on administrative and organizational tasks.
+For Let's Plant e.V., he takes on administrative, organizational and project management tasks.
 He is responsible for marketing and our social media presence.
 He is also involved in the management of our reforestation project in Ethiopia.

 Dominik Suri on LinkedIn

-Nayara Atella Hödtke is the secretary of Let's Plant e.V.
-She is studying biology with a focus on nature conservation and botany at the University of Bonn.
-In 2019, together with a fellow student, she started the Meckenheim insect meadow project "Meckenheim blüht auf", in which fallow urban areas are planted with wildflowers, thereby enhancing both ecology and aesthetics.
-In Let's Plant e.V., she wants to ensure that biodiversity is also taken into account as a goal in the restoration of degraded areas.
+Nayara Atella-Hödtke is founding member and secretary of Let's Plant e.V.
+She holds a Bachelor degree in biology and studies nature conservation and landscape ecology in her Master program at the University of Bonn.
+She co-founded a local insect meadow project called "Meckenheim blüht auf", in which fallow urban areas are planted with wildflowers.
+For Let's Plant e.V., she is mainly involved in public relations and fundraising.

 Dr. Girma Kelboro Mensuro is member and assessor of Let's Plant e.V.
 He holds a PhD in agricultural science.
 His scientific field is agrosociology.
 He specializes in the interface between natural resource management, environmental protection and socio-economic development.
 His research interests are governance in agriculture and rural development, institutions, innovation and knowledge in the fields of biodiversity conservation, agriculture, livelihoods and sustainability.